xanmankey/FishingForPhish/Procedure.md

   - Vercel (https://vercel.com/) for server hosting
 ### DATASETS
   - 5000 phishing-5000 legitimate dataset (https://doi.org/10.17632/h3cgnj8hft.1)
-  - 500 Phishing Screenshots for training the model (I acquired data from the PhishStats database (https://phishstats.info/) on February 16th, and only took screenshots of phishing sites with phish scores of 7 and up to help differentiate phishing sites from non-phishing sites.
+  - 500 Phishing Screenshots for training the model (I acquired data from the PhishStats database (https://phishstats.info/).
+I only took screenshots of phishing sites with phish scores of 7 and up to help differentiate phishing sites from non-phishing sites.
 In hindsight, randomized sites may have been a better idea, as only using phishing sites with high phishscores may have included bias in my model and hurt my overall accuracy).
 Phash algorithms and manual review turned this dataset into 100 images.
   - 500 Legitimate screenshots for training the model (https://www.domcop.com/, Open Page Rank data).
 Phash algorithms and manual review turned this dataset into 200 images.
 ## METHODS
 1. Collect all necessary data (the datasets are included in the GitHub repository; credit goes to the databases and researchers who created them).